Advanced Dentistry & Oral Sciences

 Online Advanced Dentistry & Oral Sciences Programs

-In the 2018-2019 academic year, 64 schools offered some type of advanced dentistry and oral sciences program.
+In 2018-2019, 64 schools offered a dentistry and oral science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|